Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

 )<hyprlandmempatching>])
 // typstfmt::on

-Hyprland simply patches the memory of itself by creating a trampoline function, which will point to the plugin function.
+Hyprland simply patches the memory itself by creating a trampoline function, which will point to the plugin function.
-This means that the instructions of the original function are turned to "No Operation(NOP)", which will be skipped by the cpu.
+This means that the instructions of the original function are turned to "No Operation(NOP)", which will be skipped by the CPU.
 Instead, the trampoline will point to the new plugin function, which will be executed.

-This system is extremely powerful, allowing plugin developers to override any and all behavior of the existing application.
+This system is extremely powerful, allowing plugin developers to override any behavior of the existing application.
 For ReSet, this would likely not make much sense, as ReSet does not offer much functionality at its core, instead ReSet intends to provide extendability.

 A mock example Hyprland plugin written in Rust can be seen in @ExhibitABICompatibility, specifically @hyprland_plugin_rust.

 #subsubsection("Anyrun")
-Anyrun is a Wayland application launcher similar to launchpad for Macintosh computers.
+Anyrun is a Wayland application launcher similar to Launchpad for Macintosh computers.
 It is written in Rust and GTK3 and offers users the ability to load plugins with shared libraries using the stable ABI crate which automatically converts Rust structs to C structs.

 @anyrunbase shows the regular launch mode for anyrun.